 Sojne data chorchori / Bengali style drumstick (not chicken) with vegetables :

-Coming to todays recipe post, this Bengali style simple drumstick chorchori is the must in our house during high summer days.
+This Bengali style simple drumstick chorchori is the must in our house during high summer days.
 We had this tree in our neighbourhood, and once summer is on full blow, this tree blooms with small white flowers that we used to make batter fried fritters or sometimes used them in shukto too.
 The beans or the drumsticks are mostly sautéed with mustard paste and meant to be eaten with steamed rice.
 At times Ma also makes this light and healthy vegetable medley with just green chillies and panch phoron , a Bengali five spices.
 So present here is sajne data chorchori / drumsticks with vegetables in Bengali style.

 - 8-10 : Drumsticks (peeled and cut into 3 inch long)